twesterhout/lattice-symmetries/python/tutorial.md

 Voila, and you have the working package.
 If you open a new terminal, the last step should be repeated ,i.e., moving to  `lattice-symmetries/python` and typing `nix develop .#python`.

-## Introduction
+## Introduction, basic concepts and functions

 The `lattice_symmetries` is a powerful package that nicely works with many-body quantum spin systems and takes into account system symmetries.
 The `lattice_symmetries` implements fast matrix-vector multiplication that can be applied to various problems, such as time evolution or exact diagonalization of many-body Hamiltonians.

+The basic objects upon which the machinery is built are Basis, Expression, Operator, and Symmetry.
+- Basis objects allow to construct basis of many-body hamiltonians (spin and fermion) with appropriate symmetries.
+The Basis objects als
+- Expression objects is a nice way to work with symbolic representations of operators.
+It is possible to add

+### Basis

+### Expressions

+### Operators

+### Symmetries

+The full power of `lattice_symmetries` manifests if one use symmetries when constructing symmetry adapted basis and linear operators acting on teh corresponding Hilbert space.

 ## Examples

 Here we will take a look at different examples of lattice_symmetries applications.

-### ED
+### Simple ED

 Now we will consider the simplest example of exact diagonalization.

+### More complicated ED

+Now let's consider a more complicated example of ED.

+### Time evolution

+Another example of capabilities of `lattice_symmetries` is time evolution.